donBigote/skooter/README.md

 # Skooter
 Skooter is a gem for connecting ODK Collect forms and a Rails application.
 This gem helps to automatate the process of collecting data with ODK Collect with a Rails app.
-Skooter lets you serve and collect data directly from a device using ODK Collect without passing through another ODK Aggregate.
+Skooter lets you serve and collect data directly from a device using ODK Collect without passing through ODK Aggregate.

 ## Installation
 Add this line to your application's Gemfile: